It's Flu Season! When should I get vaccinated?

 • You may be exposed to a flu virus shortly before getting vaccinated, or during the period that it takes the body to gain protection after vaccination.
 This exposure may result in you becoming ill with flu before the vaccine begins to protect you— remember, it takes about two weeks after vaccination for antibodies to develop and provide flu.

 • You may be exposed to a flu virus strain that is not included in the seasonal flu vaccine.
+There are many different flu viruses that circulate every year.
+Each season’s vaccine is made to protect against the three or four flu viruses that research suggests will be most common.

 For additional information about the flu visit the current flu page at the CDC website.